SerenaRoncagliolo/Exp_Robotics_Lab_2/README.md

 </p>

 **Components**
 * **Behavior Command Manager:** this component simulate the Finite State Machine (FSM) and control the switching between the three robot behaviors (Normal, Sleep, Play) described in details in the section _**State Machine**_.
-The component subscribed to two topics:
-  * /ball_visible topic: it tells the component if the ball is visible or not in the camera range of the robot, in this case the roboto should switch to Play behavior, in which it starts "playing" with the ball by following it around;
-  * /at_home topic: when the robot receives the command to go to sleep, it is supposed to reach first a given position, defined as "home position".
-If it has reached it, the motion robot publish it on the topic /at_home, which is subscribed by the behavior manager to check if the robot can enter sleep behaviour
-This component publishes the robot behavior as a ROS message on the topic /behavior depending on the subscribed data received.
-* **Motion:** this component moves the robot when it assumes Normal or Sleep behavior.
-To get information regarding the current behavior of the robot, it subscribes to the /behaviour topic and moves the robot accordingly.
-The motion component also instantiate a SimpleActionClient that is used to communicate with the _Go To Point Robot_ Action Server.
-This is done to set the correct goal position.
-When the robot is in Normal state, the motion component makes it move randomly within the environment, by choosing a random goal position and waits for the Server to report back as feedback information if it has reached the goal or not. in the Sleep state, instead, the motion controller moves the robot to _home position_ and when it's reached, it report it back to the Behavior Controller.
+It is also responsible to move the robot head when in front of the ball
-* **OpenCv Ball Tracking:** it make use of the OpenCv library to detect the ball. [_OpenCV_](https://opencv.org/) is a library used for real-time computer vision.
+* **OpenCv Tracking:** it make use of the OpenCv library to detect the ball. [_OpenCV_](https://opencv.org/) is a library used for real-time computer vision.
 ROS can be interfaced to OpenCV by using [CvBridge](http://wiki.ros.org/cv_bridge) and [convert ROS images](cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython - ROS Wiki) into OpenCv images, or viceversa.
 This library is used to determine if the ball is contained in robot camera range or not.
 This component subscribes to the robot camera topic given by _/robot/camera1/image_raw/compressed_.
-Once the ball is detected, it publishes on the _/ball_visible_ topic: this way the behavior controller can switch the behavior from Normal to Play.
-When the robot switch to Play behavior, this component also pushlishes the robot velocity on the topic _/robot/cmd_vel_.
+  * Once the ball is detected, it cokmmunicates with Behavior manager using the parameter _ballVisible_ of the custom message _ballstate_.
+This way the behavior controller can switch the behavior from Normal to Play.
+  * When the robot switch to Play behavior, this component also pushlishes the robot velocity on the topic _/cmd_vel_.
 This velocity is then applied to the model in Gazebo.
 Furthermore, the robot stops when the ball stops.
-When this happens, the tracking is stopped as well, the robot moves its head, first toward right and then left and returns the head to the center.
-It then starts following or tracking the ball again, depending on the ball position.
+  * When this happens, the tracking is stopped as well, and opencCV communicate with _Behavior Manager_, which is responsible for making the robot move its head, first toward right and then left and returns the head to the center.
+  * Once it has moved the head, a message is sent over the topic _head_state_ which is subscribed by OpenCV tracking.
+Then the robot starts following or tracking the ball again, depending on the ball position.
 * **Human Interface Simulator:** this component is used to simulate a human moving the ball within the gazebo environment.
 To do so, it sends a goal positions to the ball, using a SimpleActionClient which stops once the goal is reached.
 Once the command is sends, this components stops sending commannds for a random number of seconds so that the ball can remain still for a certain time to let the robot track it and reach it.
 This node can send a goal position to the ball or make it disappear by moving it underground.

 ### Action Servers